briansunter/AdventOfCodeHaskell/README.md

   y <- decimal
   return (x,y)
 ```
 This parser takes a number, consumes the `,` and throws it away, then takes the next number, and finally turns it into a point.
-This `do` notation is easy to understand coming from an imperitve background and is readable, but there's an alternative way of writing this in an `Applicative` style, which is a more functional approach.
-I don't want to get super into explaining `Functor`, `Applicative`, and `Monad` so I'll give a hand wavey example of this style.
+This `do` notation is easy to understand coming from an imperative background and is readable, but there's an alternative way of writing this in an `Applicative` style, which is a more functional approach.
+I don't want to get into explaining `Functor`, `Applicative`, and `Monad` so I'll give a hand wavey example of this style.
 A good explanation with pictures can be found [Here](http://adit.io/posts/2013-04-17-functors,_applicatives,_and_monads_in_pictures.html).

 This is equivalent to above:
 ```